ccdaisy/Spiral-Knights-Animator-Tools/README.md

 There may be a release up in the releases tab.
 At times I'll remove them.

 # When is it truly out and ready for full usage?
-My rough guess is August 13 at a maximum (Two weeks from now, July 30).
-I'm actively working.
+~~My rough guess is August 13 at a maximum (Two weeks from now, July 30).
+I'm actively working.~~ Sorry guys, Deadline Machine 🅱roke, and school starts tomorrow for me.
+(Upd.
+August 13)

 (**Update: There might be a slight delay given that I may not be able to implement full reading immediately.
 There are still some intermittent issues with certain models and working out the issues has been a slow process.**)